State and Local Policy Database

 Energy Reduction Goal

-Pittsburgh set a goal to reduce local government energy use 50% from 2010 levels by 2030.
+The city of Pittsburgh set a goal to reduce local government building energy use 50% by 2030, using a 2010 baseline.

 Renewable Energy Goal